Diane-cumulus/cldemo-roh-docker-swarm/README.md

 The virtual setup is depicted below:
 ![Virtual  Demo Topology](https://github.com/CumulusNetworks/cldemo-roh-docker-swarm/blob/master/docker_swarm_roh.png)

 A docker swarm management node [server01] is configured and 3 additional worker nodes [server02, 03 and 04] are configured.
+Server02 and Server03 are promoted to management nodes for redundancy.
 The management node is also a worker node.

 When a worker node joins a swarm, Docker Swarm creates VXLAN tunnels between the worker node and the other worker and management node[s] for inter-container, inter-node communication using the overlay driver.
 In this demo, the VTEPs are configured to be the server loopback addresses.
 Docker Swarm also uses the bridge driver on a network called docker_gwbridge to access the containers from outside the vxlan.